Trustless/tTrust/README.md

 ## What is it?
-A Token Trading DAO (Decentralized Autonomous Organization) framework written in Solidity to run on the Ethereum blockchain.
+Trustless Token Trading is a DAO (Decentralized Autonomous Organization) framework written in Solidity to run on the Ethereum blockchain.

 Feel free to reuse to deploy your own Token Trading DAO using this framework.